vmware-tanzu/sonobuoy/docs/enhancements/status-reporting.md

 ### For Sonobuoy Aggregator

-An annotation will be attached to the sonobuoy pod, constantly updated by the aggregation server.
+An annotation will be attached to the sonobuoy pod, periodically updated by the aggregation server.

 The annotation will be `sonobuoy.heptio.com/status`.